SDCopy-App/SDCopyManual/EnvironmentFile/readme.md

 EnableOverlayFSCommand|The command to enable overlay file system.|raspi-config nonint enable_overlayfs
 DisableOverlayFSCommand|The command to disable overlay file system.|raspi-config nonint disable_overlayfs
-GetBootRoConfCommand|The comand to get the boot mounting mode.|raspi-config nonint get_bootro_conf EnableBootRoConfCommand|The command to set the boot mounting mode to read-only.|raspi-config nonint enable_bootro DisableBootRoConfCommand|The command to set the boot mounting mode to read-write.|raspi-config nonint disable_bootro SystemdStopServiceCommand|The command to stop this app.|systemctl stop SDCopy.service GetCurrentTimeZoneCommand|The command to get the current time zone.|cat /etc/timezone GetTimeZoneListCommand|The command to get the time zone list.|timedatectl list-timezones
+GetBootRoConfCommand|The comand to get the boot mounting mode.|raspi-config nonint get_bootro_conf EnableBootRoCommand|The command to set the boot mounting mode to read-only.|raspi-config nonint enable_bootro DisableBootRoCommand|The command to set the boot mounting mode to read-write.|raspi-config nonint disable_bootro SystemdStopServiceCommand|The command to stop this app.|systemctl stop SDCopy.service GetCurrentTimeZoneCommand|The command to get the current time zone.|cat /etc/timezone GetTimeZoneListCommand|The command to get the time zone list.|timedatectl list-timezones